Financial Information System

 Instructions for preparing this form are found in PPM Chapter 6030.440.

-There are four basic cash receipt transactions: Standard Cash Receipts, Direct Deposit Receipts, Letter of Credit Receipts, and Refunds.
+There are four basic cash receipt transactions: Standard Cash Receipts, Direct Deposit Receipts, Letter of Credit Receipts and Refunds.
 Standard Cash Receipts are any collection of monies made by the university departments and deposited with the Cashiers and Student Accounts section of the Division of Financial Services.
 Direct Deposits and Letter of Credit Receipts are monies sent directly to the State Treasurer's Office without first being deposited locally and mainly concern the Division of Financial Services personnel.
-Refunds only involve Campus Enrollment Fees, KSU.
-Housing and Continuing Education enrollment fees.
+Refunds only involve campus enrollment fees, KSU, Housing and Global Campus enrollment fees.
 Deposits should not be made to any Grant Projects or any allocated funds.

 Standard Cash Receipts may be deposited to any project.
 The system recognizes cash receipts as a credit to the project indicated and automatically generates an offsetting debit to the claim on cash.
 Red deposits (negative cash receipts) and refunds are recorded as a debit to the account indicated and automatically generates an off-setting credit to the claim on cash.
 On all FIS transactions, a credit is indicated by a negative sign behind the figure.